 Starting in 2017, eligible enrollees who fall into the clinical categories of diabetes, congestive heart failure, chronic obstructive pulmonary disease (COPD), past stroke, hypertension, coronary artery disease, mood disorders, and combinations of these categories will be offered a varied plan benefit design, pending approval from CMS.
 In 2018, the CMS will expand the categories to include benefits for dementia and rheumatoid arthritis.
 This benefit design hopes to be effective in lowering costs of care and overall improving the quality of care for MA enrollees with chronic conditions.

-The CMS states that “the model will test the hypothesis that giving MA plans flexibility to offer supplemental benefits or reduced cost sharing to targeted groups of enrollees with CMS-specified chronic conditions will encourage them to use of services that are of highest value to them, and will lead to higher-quality and more cost-efficient care.”
+The CMS states that “the model will test the hypothesis that giving MA plans the flexibility to offer supplemental benefits or reduced cost-sharing to targeted groups of enrollees with CMS-specified chronic conditions will encourage them to use of services that are of highest value to them and will lead to higher-quality and more cost-efficient care.”

 It’s encouraging to see that the CMS is realizing that expanded and innovative programs are increasingly crucial to help provide continuous care for Medicare patients suffering from chronic conditions.
 Initiatives like VBID and Medicare’s Chronic Care Management (CCM) are helping to eliminate inefficiencies in our healthcare system while providing the right type of care that Medicare patients need to age more healthily and happily.